Read time: 10 minutes

 Use setting tags consistently.
 It doesn’t matter whether you use ‘cpc’, ‘paid’, or ‘promoted’ to signify paid traffic from an ad platform.
 What is important is that you use that tag to mean the same thing throughout your tagging and reporting activities.
 If different people in different parts of your organisation use ‘cpc’, ‘paid’ and ‘promoted’ interchangeably for the same type of traffic, your data won’t be properly aggregated.

-Use case consistently.
-UTM tags are case sensitive.
-Always use a clear rule for capitalisation and follow it religiously.
+Apply consistency to Letter case.
+UTM tags are case-sensitive.
+Always use a clear rule for capitalisation and follow it consistently.

-Keep names as short as possible, while still unique and descriptive of the campaign.
-Abbreviations are useful only if they are easy to understand.
+Keep names as short as possible.
+These should still be unique and descriptive of the campaign.
+Abbreviations are only useful if they are easy to understand.
 Avoid identical long phrases in multiple campaign names.

 Start the name with what’s unique to the campaign.
 The name will often be truncated when looking at it in DenGro.
 If you advertise in different countries, use an abbreviation for the country in the campaign name.
 For example, UK, DE, SE.